SAMSON#

 Returns:

-A tuple with the status as the 1st value and the color palette as the 2nd value.
-If OK was clicked, then the 1st value of the tuple is True and the second one is the chosen color palette.
-If Cancel was clicked, then the 1st value of the tuple is False and the second one is the defaultColorPalette.
+A tuple (status, palette).
+If OK was clicked, status is True and palette is the chosen color palette.
+If Cancel was clicked, status is False and palette is None.

 Return type: